kailash-manasarovar/statement/docs/timeline/2024/november.md

 ![AlphaBiolabs payment plan](../../content/images/alphabiolabs-payment-plan.jpg)

 - I go along.
-- The woman explains we're going to do a 12-month drug test using a hair sample.
+- The woman explains they're going to do a 12-month drug test using a hair sample.
-- I answer a detailed questionnaire.
+- I answer a detailed questionnaire: whether I have taken any drugs in the last 12-months, how much alcohol I have drunk, and even if I could have sat next to someone who was smoking pot.
-- The woman asks me whether I have taken any drugs in the last 12-months, how much alcohol I have drunk, and even if I could have sat next to someone who was smoking pot.
+- Apart from the alcohol, it's a resounding no.
-- She cuts two hair samples from the root to tip.
+- She cuts two hair samples from the root to tip and bags them up.
 - She explains she needs two samples in case they get any error on the first one, or if the courts aren't convinced and ask for a retest.

 ### Women who lie about men raping them